Ali-Nothing-Creative/Ali-Nothing-Creative/README.md

-hello i am ali (they/he) and i like to code sometimes i suck at coding though
+hi! my name is avis!
+i like coding things sometimes because yes

 <!---
 Ali-Nothing-Creative/Ali-Nothing-Creative is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.